 Lexical Functional Grammar

-The Uncovering Sanskrit Syntax project will run from January 2019 to December 2021, funded by a Leverhulme Trust grant to the PI, Dr John Lowe.
-The PI and two research associates will use corpus data to establish a coherent picture of the interclausal syntax of Sanskrit, an ancient language of India.
+The Uncovering Sanskrit Syntax project ran from January 2019 to December 2021, funded by a Leverhulme Trust grant to the PI, Dr John Lowe.
+The PI and two research associates used corpus data to establish a coherent picture of the interclausal syntax of Sanskrit, an ancient language of India.

-Together with Dr John Lamping of Google and Dr Vijay Saraswat of IBM TJ Watson Research Lab, Prof Dalrymple is one of the architects of Glue Semantics, a theory of the syntax-semantics interface.
+Together with Dr John Lamping of Google and Dr Vijay Saraswat of IBM TJ Watson Research Lab, Professor Mary Dalrymple is one of the architects of Glue Semantics, a theory of the syntax-semantics interface.
 It is compatible with various syntactic frameworks, though most work within the glue framework has been conducted within Lexical Functional Grammar.
-Professor Dalrymple, Dr Mycock, and Dr Lowe’s forthcoming handbook The Oxford Reference Guide to Lexical Functional Grammar provides an introduction to glue, and glue analyses for many of the syntactic constructions discussed in the work.
-Professor Dalrymple and Dr Lowe continue to undertake research in glue semantics.
+Professor Dalrymple, Dr Louise Mycock, and Dr John Lowe’s handbook The Oxford Reference Guide to Lexical Functional Grammar provides an introduction to glue, and glue analyses for many of the syntactic constructions discussed in the work.

 Semantics and psycholinguistics